opendocsg/slw-judgments-backfill/2010_SGHC_284/report.md

 **_Course of the litigation in Singapore_**

 5       The facts giving rise to the original law suit are a matter of public record.
-They are set out at length in the judgment of the court of first instance, _Beckkett Pte Ltd v Deutsche Bank AG and another_ [2008] 2 SLR(R) 189 and that of the Court of Appeal, _Beckkett Pte Ltd v Deutsche Bank AG and another and another appeal_ [2009] 3 SLR(R) 452.
+They are set out at length in the judgment of the court of first instance, _Beckkett Pte Ltd v Deutsche Bank AG and another_ <span class="citation">[2008] 2 SLR(R) 189</span> and that of the Court of Appeal, _Beckkett Pte Ltd v Deutsche Bank AG and another and another appeal_ <span class="citation">[2009] 3 SLR(R) 452</span>.
 I will summarise them as briefly as possible (relying a great deal on the AR’s account).

 6       Beckkett is a Singapore company.
 It and its subsidiary, PT Swabara Mining and Energy (“SME”), owned shares in PT Asminco Bara Utama (“Asminco”) which in turn owned shares in PT Adaro Indonesia (“Adaro”) which owned a coal mine in Kalimantan.
 SME, Asminco and Adaro are Indonesian companies.